tommeagher/pythonGIJC15/README.md

-d# Scraping in the Newsroom with Python
+# Scraping in the Newsroom with Python
 ##At [GIJC 2015](http://gijc2015.org/) in Lillehammer, Norway.

 Before class, be sure [you've installed Python 2.7](PRE-CLASS.md) and all the necessary tools.